Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 If a Grease pencil object is active : Toggle between Draw mode and Object mode.
 If no Grease pencil active.
 Set the first on visible in scene as active.
 Popup "add GP" if no GP object exists in scene.

+> Note that upper tool preset also set draw mode (in default settings)

 <!-- `Ctrl` : Add a new object -->